msqr1/importizer/README.md

 ## Contribution rules
 - Max column width: 90, one or two past that is fine, but should not be abused.
 - Put comment to denote what type after case label for variant switch.
-- Keep settings' order in the README, the option struct, and their value-checking order the same.
+- Keep options' order in the README, the option struct, and their value-checking order the same.
-- To determine order for new settings, optimize for the option struct size and follow chronological order.
+- To determine order for new options, optimize for the option struct size and follow chronological order.
-- Off-by-default rule: All settings must have a special "false" default value (eg. empty for arrays or `false` for boolean), or else must be converted to an std::optional if they solve a problem that may not be needed by users.
+- Off-by-default rule: All options must have a special "false" default value (eg. empty for arrays or `false` for boolean), or else must be converted to an std::optional if they solve a problem that may not be needed by users.
 Current ones are:
   - pragmaOnce
   - SOFComments
   - includeGuard